TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/63 - 2 John/2 John 1/2 John 1.9.md

 ---

-Whosoever goeth onward and abideth not in the teaching of Christ, hath not God: he that abideth in the teaching, the same hath both the Father and the Son.
+Whoever transgresses and doesn't remain in the teaching of Christ, doesn't have God.
+He who remains in the teaching, the same has both the Father and the Son.